Omaha Symphony: About

 The Omaha Symphony presents more than 200 live performances from September through June.
-Its season series includes: MasterWorks, SymphonyPops, SymphonyJoslyn, Family, Movie Music, SymphonyRocks and a series of special concerts.
-The orchestra tours the Midwest region each year.
+Its season series includes: Masterworks, Pops, Joslyn, Family, Movies, Rocks and a series of special concerts.
 The orchestra reaches an estimated audience of 300,000 annually; its concerts also are broadcast on radio in Omaha and throughout the region.
 The full orchestra includes 92 musicians.

-The symphony also performs a six-concert chamber orchestra series at the Joslyn Art Museum.
+The symphony also performs a six-concert orchestra series at the Joslyn Art Museum's Witherspoon Hall.

-The orchestra also performs dozens of outreach and school concerts through its Mission: Imagination!, Concerts for Youth, Music Alive!, and Celebrate Creativity programs, reaching more than 40,000 students and preschoolers, among others.
+The orchestra also performs dozens of outreach and school concerts through its Mission: Imagination!, Concerts for Youth, and Celebrate Creativity programs, reaching more than 40,000 students and preschoolers, among others.
 Through its participation in the Carnegie Hall Link Up program, the Omaha Symphony reaches an additional 5,000 area youth.
 The symphony orchestra in 2010 won the Leonard Bernstein Award for Educational Programming, a national honor given by Ascap, or the American Society of Composers, Authors and Publishers.
 The award is given to an orchestra that focuses on introducing new audiences to new works.